73rhodes/Sublime-Flow/README.md

 Sublime-Flow
 ==============

-   This is a beta version.
-Please feel free to raise issues or pull requests.

-A Sublime package for Flow, the static JavaScript analyzer
+A Sublime package for Flow, the static JavaScript analyzer.

-   * It needs [Flow](http://flowtype.org) installed on your system.
+   * Run [Flow](http://flowtype.org) on JavaScript projects from SublimeText
-   * The `flow` command must be in your `PATH`.
-   * Works on Linux and MacOS only.
+   * Linux and OS X are supported.

 Prerequisites
 -------------
-Flow must be installed on your system globally.
-It's recommended to install flow to /usr/local/bin/.
+   * [Flow](http://flowtype.org) must be installed on your system.
+   * Recommended: install `flow` to `/usr/local/bin/`.

 Installation
 ------------